maverickspectacle/database/pages/psychology.md

 ## Personality

+**Correlates:**

-Neuroticism is the strongest predictor of life satisfaction, happiness, and negative affect.
+- **Well-Being -** Neuroticismis the strongest predictor of life satisfaction, happiness, and negative affect.
 Positive affect is predicted equally well by extraversion and agreeableness<ref>https://sci-hub.se/https://doi.org/10.1037/0033-2909.124.2.197</ref>.

-Academic performance correlates significantly with agreeableness, conscientiousness, and openness.
+- **Academic Performance -** Academic performance correlates significantly with agreeableness, conscientiousness, and openness.
 Correlations between conscientiousness and academic performance were largely independent of intelligence.
 Conscientiousness is as strong of a predictor of tertiary academic performance as intelligence, after controlling for secondary academic performance<ref>https://sci-hub.se/https://doi.org/10.1037/a0014996</ref>.

 ## Self Control